 Household Net Worth: The "Real" Story

-Note from dshort: With today's release of the Fed Flow of Funds for Q4 2012, I have updated this commentary to incorporate the latest data.
+Note from dshort: With today's release of the Federal Reserve's Z.1.
+Financial Accounts of the United States for Q2 2013, I have updated this commentary to incorporate the latest data.

-Let's take a long-term view of household net worth from the latest Flow of Funds report.
+Let's take a long-term view of household net worth from the latest Z.1 release.
 A quick glance at the complete data series shows a distinct bubble in net worth that peaked in Q4 2007 with a trough in Q1 2009, the same quarter the stock market bottomed.
-The latest Fed balance sheet shows a total net worth that is 25.5% above the 2009 trough and only 2.0% below the 2007 peak.
-The nominal Q4 net worth is up 1.8% from the previous quarter and up 9.0% year over year.
+The latest Fed balance sheet shows a total net worth that is 34.6% above the 2009 trough at a new all-time high 8.4% above the 2007 peak.
+The nominal Q4 net worth is up 1.8% from the previous quarter and up 11.5% year over year.

 Here is the same chart with an exponential regression through the data.
-The regression helps us see the twin wealth bubbles peaking in Q1 2000 and Q1 2006, the Tech and Real Estate bubbles.
+The regression helps us see the twin wealth bubbles peaking in Q1 2000 and Q1 2007, the Tech and Real Estate bubbles.
 The trough in real household net worth was in Q1 2009.
-From that quarter to the latest data point, net worth has been trending at about the same growth rate as the overall regression, but we are currently 11.6% below the regression.
+From that quarter to the latest data point, net worth initially trended at about the same growth rate as the overall regression but has improved over the last four quarters.
+We are currently 5.1% below the regression.

 Let's now zoom in for a closer look at the period since 2000.
 I've added some callouts to highlight where we are currently with regard to the all-time peak and 2009 trough.